soupi/learn-haskell-blog-generator/src/10-faq.md

 ### How to install editor tools

-As fair as I know, the most recommended setup today for Haskell development is using VSCode or [VSCodium](https://vscodium.com/) together with the marketplace [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell).
+As far as I know, the most recommended setup today for Haskell development is using VSCode or [VSCodium](https://vscodium.com/) together with the marketplace [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell).